 We will show you how to move correctly and how to get results.
-Our system works as long as you are willing to put in the effort and be accountable to yourself.
-The uncertainty of change can be intimidating, but trust us, this is a journey worth starting!
+The uncertainty of change can be intimidating, but trust us, this is a journey worth taking!

 GPP stands for General Physical Preparedness, and is defined as competence in each of the 10 specific skills listed below.
 CrossFit training drives the development of competence in each of these skills, producing a strong base of general fitness, or GPP: